 Genetic predisposition DNA testing for aneurysm is essential for accurate screening and understanding of the condition.
 Because most aneurysms remain undetected until they press on other organs or cause specific symptoms, including rupture, it is important to identify those who are most at risk of suffering from them.
 Whilst environmental factors such as smoking, cocaine use and high blood pressure are common causes of the condition, a genetic predisposition to aneurysm has been established through research.
 In fact, a person whose first-degree relative has had an aortic aneurysm will have a 20% chance of developing the condition (as compared to 1-3% in the population), whilst an increased risk of 4.2 % has been observed in respect to intracranial aneurysm.

-For support and more information about aneurysm, please visit the Circulation Foundation website, a UK charity providing support and information for vascular disease patients and their families.
+For support and more information about aneurysm, please visit the Mayoclinic website, a website providing support and information for aneurysm patients and their families.

 Speak To International Biosciences About DNA Testing Genetic Predisposition for Aneurysm

 International Biosciences provide Genetic Predisposition testing to determine your genetic predisposition for important health conditions including cancers, cardiovascular conditions, diabetes and obesity.
 Knowing which genetic disorders and diseases you are at risk from will allow you to plan to reduce it by making lifestyle changes such as diet and exercise.
 Contact International Biosciences on 1-800-987-923 or click here to email us.